 Use vinegar and baking soda as an all-natural shampoo.
 This can make your hair look healthier and more shiny instead of using a drugstore shampoo.

-You can also use this activity with your children.
-Instead of going outside and spending more money, you can create your own personal care products, teach your children how to be thrifty, and save some extra cash.
+You can also do these with your kids.
+Instead of going somewhere and spending more money, you can create your own personal care products, teach your children how to be thrifty, and save some extra cash.

 Start Your Own Garden